NotNotTech/Raylib-CsLo/README.md

 -    Tested on `Win10`.  **But Linux and OsX should work!** Please test on other platforms and [raise an issue](https://github.com/NotNotTech/Raylib-CsLo/issues) if any problems occur.
 - A focus on performance.
 No runtime allocations if at all possible.
 - No intellisense docs. [read the raylib cheatsheet for docs](https://www.raylib.com/cheatsheet/cheatsheet.html) or [view the examples](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples)

+## What is **Raylib**?
+[Raylib](https://www.raylib.com/) is a friendly-to-use game framework that includes basic scenarios to meet your needs:   audio, 2d, 3d, fonts, animation, 2d physics.
+Somewhat similar to `Xna` or `MonoGame` but friendlier.  **However, `Raylib` is a C/CPP framework**.  `Raylib-CsLo` is a C# Wrapper over the top, which lets you gain raylib's powers to quickly prototype your game ideas.

+## Super easy to use for 2d!
+If you stick with 2d, you don't need to use any `unsafe` (pointer) code, which lets 2d users feel at home and use `Raylib-CsLo` as an awesome 2d game framework.

+## High performance for 3d!  (but `unsafe` to use)
+If you use 3d, you need to understand a bit of how pointers work.
+Raylib uses these to link things like `Model`, `Mesh`, and `Material`.
+Writing wrappers over these is possible but it would basically be creating a an entirely new framework.
+(I am writing a game engine using Raylib, you could too!)

+Additionally, 3d users: **Be sure you check the Usage Tips section below**, especially on how you need to use `Matrix4x4.Transpose()` when sending matricies to Raylib.

 # How to use/install
 ## via Nuget